camronh/Lottery-Tutorial/PART2.md

 ### Live testing!

-In this step, we will be testing our contract on a live testnet blockchain.
-This means that our random number requests will be answered by the ANU QRNG Airnode.
+In this step, we will be testing our contract by [deploying it to a live testnet blockchain](https://hardhat.org/tutorial/deploying-to-a-live-network), allowing others to access an instance that's not running locally.
+This will allow our random number requests will be answered by the [ANU QRNG Airnode](https://docs.api3.org/qrng/#australian-national-university-anu-quantum-random-numbers-api).

 #### 1. Enter script

 We need to write a script that will connect to our deployed contract and enter the lottery.
-We will start by creating a file in the `scripts` folder named `enter.js`.
+We'll start by creating a file in the `scripts` folder named `enter.js`.
 If you look inside of the boilerplate `deploy.js` file, you'll see Hardhat recommends a format for scripts:

 ```js
 const hre = require("hardhat");